ziyaoxu/ziyaoxu.github.io/_pages/about.md

 Welcome to my personal web page!

-I’m a Robert and Sara Lumpkins Posdoctoral Fellow in Applied and Computational Mathematics at the Department of Applied and Computational Mathematics and Statistics, University of Notre Dame.
+I’m a Robert and Sara Lumpkins Posdoctoral Research Associate in the Department of Applied and Computational Mathematics and Statistics at University of Notre Dame.

 I received my Ph.D. in Applied Mathematics at Brown University, advised by Prof. <a href="https://www.dam.brown.edu/people/shu/">Chi-Wang Shu</a>.